 Petitioning for Graduation - Students wishing to graduate must submit an "Application for Degree" to the Graduate Studies Office.
 This is not an automatic process; students must petition for graduation.
 There is a \$150 non-refundable graduation fee required of all graduates.
-The College is maintained not only by the fees a student pays, but also by sacrificial gifts from many donors who believe in the mission of Grace.
-The Board, Administration, faculty and staff of the College likewise serve sacrificially in many ways.
 The graduation fee is non-refundable, as it helps to underwrite the expenses of this celebration.

 Participation in Commencement - Candidates for degrees may participate in the commencement service in the spring of the year.
 Graduation is one of the few public celebrations of a student's entire educational process.
 While graduates occupy center stage, the annual commencement ceremony is about the success of the whole.
-Education at GBC is not an isolated or individualized experience.
+Education at Grace is not an isolated or individualized experience.